 Tune up.
 Check the guitar’s tuning, and tune it if needed.
 It’s easy to be lazy and settle for playing a guitar that’s slightly out of tune but, it’s a bad habit to get into.
 Just tune.
 It only takes a minute and the more you do it, the better and faster you’ll get at it.

 Wipe the neck and strings.
 With a clean, soft, dry cotton rag or microfiber cloth, give the neck and strings a quick wipe.
 Keyword: quick.
-This shouldn’t take more than a minute.
+This shouldn’t take more than about 30 seconds.
 To see exactly how this is done (and how easy it is), see my article:

 Wipe the body.
 With a different (soft, cotton or microfiber) rag, wipe the spot on the front edge of the guitar where your forearm was resting during play.
 No guitar polish is needed–simply fog the area with your breath and wipe… repeating 2-3 times.
 If you like to play guitar with your shirt off, you’ll want to wipe the back of the guitar too.
 Basically, wipe anywhere there was skin-to-guitar contact.